Eight Things You Didn't Know You Could Do In The Caribbean

 6 – Tobago

-One of the smaller islands of the Caribbean at only 42km across and the best place in the Caribbean for diving AND has one of the oldest protected forests in the world.
-You can visit the same type of unspoiled beaches and discover similar wildlife (it’s even got a goat festival!) but Tobago stands out for a unique reason: the famous mysterious epitaph.
+One of the smaller islands of the Caribbean at only 42km wide and the best place in the Caribbean for diving AND has one of the oldest protected forests in the world.
+You can visit the same type of unspoiled beaches and discover similar wildlife (it’s even got a goat festival!).
+But Tobago stands out for a unique reason: the famous mysterious epitaph.

 Visit the grave of Betty Striven, also famously known as the Mystery Tomb, to try and figure this one out: ‘What was remarkable of her, she was a mother without knowing it and a wife without letting her husband know it, except by her kind indulgence to him’.
 Locals have various theories yet no-one knows the truth so take a visit yourself and make your own verdict…